 to the public’s perception of GMOs, meaning genetically modified organisms .
 Perhaps intuitively the idea of breeding organisms whose genetic material has been altered using genetic engineering techniques does not sound very appealing.
 The fact is that humans have been tampering with the genetic code of our seeds, plants and animals for centuries.

-When humans started domesticating animals and breeding some with others we were essentially changing the genetic make-up of those animals to produce offspring that met some criteria better than others.
-What radically changed in the 20th century was that this process of change that took years if not decades to complete on the basis of trial and error, could now be done fast and in principle, much more effectively².
+When humans started domesticating animals and breeding them with others, we were essentially changing the genetic make-up of those animals to produce offspring that met some criteria better than others.
+What radically changed in the 20th century was that this process of change, which previously took years if not decades to complete on the basis of trial and error, could now be done fast and in principle, much more effectively .

-In a debate that has so far generated over 2,000 studies documenting that GMO technology does not pose an unusual threat to human health³ and probably just as many supporting the opposite, it is perhaps difficult to strip arguments back to the basic facts and get a fresh look at the issues.
+In a debate, which has so far generated over 2,000 studies, documenting that GMO technology does not pose an unusual threat to human health , and probably involves just as many people supporting the opposite idea, it is perhaps difficult to strip arguments back to the basic facts and get a fresh look at the issues.

 But we at Greentumble decided we were up for the challenge and are giving you below our best analysis of the pros and cons of GMOs.

 It is suggested that GMO crops can deliver higher crop yields which could help in the fight towards food security across the globe .
 With about 795 million people in the world not having enough food to lead a healthy active life , the possibility that some crops might help produce more foods sounds very appealing.

 However, a recent study commissioned by the U.S. Department of Agriculture’s Economic Research Service indicated that this may not be necessarily the case .